ellejxl/reproduce/README.md

-    │            ├── 1.2 CellBench                         # All annotation results for each method on the CellBench dataset │            ├── 1.3 Brain                             # All annotation results for each method on the Brain dataset │            ├── 1.4 Pancreas                          # All annotation results for each method on the pancreas dataset │            └── 1.5 CV_Baron                          # All annotation results for each method on the Baron human dataset
+    │            ├── 1.2 CellBench                         # All annotation results for each method on the CellBench dataset │            ├── 1.3 Brain                             # All annotation results for each method on the Brain dataset │            ├── 1.4 Pancreas                          # All annotation results for each method on the pancreas dataset │            └── 1.5 within_study                      # All annotation results of within study evalution for each method on all 14 dataset
     |
     │     └── 2. analysis scripts
     │            ├── results_crossplatform.R               # R script to evaluate the performance of each method on cross-platform datasets by accuracy for each cell population, mean accuracy, and overall accuracy
     │            ├── results_crossspecies.R                # R script to evaluate the performance of each method on cross-species datasets by accuracy for each cell population, mean accuracy, and overall accuracy
-    │            └──results_cv.R                          # R script to evaluate the performance of each method on intra-datasets (Baron_human) by accuracy for each cell population, mean accuracy, and overall accuracy
+    │            ├── results_withinstudy.R                 # R script to evaluate the performance of each method on intra-datasets  by accuracy for each cell population, mean accuracy, and overall accuracy
+    │            └── zero proportion difference.R          # R script of two proportional test on proportional zero in each cell populations
 </details>